-If you or the Life Insured took reasonable care not to make a misrepresentation and answered all our questions accurately and you have paid all the premiums when due, Accelerated Protection will continue until the Plan end date.
+If you have complied with the duty of disclosure, answered all our questions accurately and paid all the premiums when due, Accelerated Protection will continue until the Plan end date.
 This guarantee of continuation applies regardless of any change in your health or personal circumstances.